ddttom/doc2web/docs/prd.md

 - **Enhance table presentation with professional styling, semantic structure, and accessibility features**
 - **Ensure proper bullet point display and indentation from DOCX documents with enhanced CSS specificity**
 - **Ensure proper italic text conversion from DOCX to HTML with comprehensive style mapping and validation**
+- **Fix hanging indentation display issues for numbered headings and paragraphs with CSS rule conflict resolution and enhanced specificity**

 #### 3.1.2 Style Preservation